csc7/PP4_CI_WQCS/README.md

 33. As owner, along with other points of this section, I want to show my work and give the option to users to contact me if they wish.
 34. As owner, I want to provide a responsive website, so user can access it from any device without any constraint to navigate, find and/or use the website.
 35. As owner, I want to inform users if they consultation/message was successfully sent, so they know if they need to resend it or they do not.
-36. As owner, I want to inform the user, through an error page, if there is any error when loading the website.

 #### [Back to Index](#index)